GriffinKowash/EMAtools/readme.md

 emin.modify_isotropic_material('CRFP', sig=300)
 ```

-The full list of optional keyword arguments is:
+The following keyword arguments can optionally be provided:
-- `sig` (electric conductivity)
+- `sig` — electric conductivity
-- `sigm` (magnetic conductivity)
+- `sigm` — magnetic conductivity
-- `eps` (absolute permittivity)
+- `eps` — absolute permittivity
-- `mu` (absolute permeability)
+- `mu` — absolute permeability
-- `eps_rel` (relative permittivity)
+- `eps_rel` — relative permittivity
-- `mu_rel` (relative permeability)
+- `mu_rel` — relative permeability

 Note that if both `eps_rel` and `eps` or `mu_rel` and `mu` are provided, the relative value will be used and the absolute value discarded.

 ### Restrict surface current

-As of EMA3D 2024R1, surface current definitions can only be generated with current elements in both of the tangent directions.
+As of EMA3D 2024R1, surface current definitions are always generated with current elements in both of the tangent directions.
 The `Emin.restrict_surface_current` method restricts the surface current to a single coordinate direction.
 One application of this tool is shielding effectiveness submodels, where it may be desirable to use a surface current to generate a plane wave polarized along a coordinate axis.

   The method is called with a string specifying the desired direction (x, y, or z) of the current.
 For example, to restrict the current to the y direction:

 ```
-Emin.restrict_surface_current('y')
+Emin.restrict_surface_current("y")
 ```

 Prior to the method call, the source definition contains both x- and y-oriented current elements: